holoviz/holoviz/doc/governance/project-docs/GOVERNANCE.md

 **1.5 Contributors**.
 Contributors are those that have made contributions to the Project.
 Contributors can participate in the project by submitting, reviewing, and discussing GitHub Pull Requests and Issues and participating in open and public HoloViz Organization discussions on GitHub, Discourse, Slack, Gitter, Twitter, StackOverflow, or other communication channels.
 Contributors may also participate in live events.
 Contributors may not vote along with Maintainers, but can submit their input on a given topic to be considered during a consensus forming process.
 Anyone can be a Contributor - they can be affiliated with a legal entity or none.
 Contributors typically do not have review or merge permissions for the Project, but may be granted such permissions by a Project Maintainer.

-## 2. Decisions.
+## 2. Decisions

 **2.1.
 Consensus-Based Decision Making**.
 Projects make decisions through consensus of the Maintainers.
 While explicit agreement of all Maintainers is preferred, it is not required for consensus.
 Rather, the Maintainers will determine consensus based on their good faith consideration of a number of factors, including the dominant view of the Contributors and nature of support and objections.
 The Maintainers will document evidence of consensus in accordance with these requirements.
 If consensus cannot be reached, the Maintainers will make the decision by a simple majority vote, unless otherwise stated.

 **2.2.
 Voting**.
-The Project Lead or Lead Maintainer may call a vote with reasonable notice to Maintainers, setting out a discussion period and a separate voting period.
+Any Maintainer may call a vote with reasonable notice to other Maintainers, setting out a discussion period and a separate voting period.
 Any discussion may be conducted in person or electronically by text, voice, or video.
 The discussion will be open to the public.
 In any vote, each voting representative will have one vote.
 Except as specifically noted elsewhere in this document, decisions by vote require a simple majority vote of all reachable and vote-participating members.

 **2.3.
 Appeal Process**.
 Decisions may be appealed by opening an issue and that appeal will be considered by the Maintainers in good faith, who will respond in writing within a reasonable time.
 If the Maintainers deny the appeal, the appeal may be brought before the Organization Steering Committee, who will also respond in writing in a reasonable time.

 **2.4 Quorum**.
 Unless otherwise stated, a quorum for a vote can be met with at least 50% of active members, and at minimum, 2 participants.
 For example, in a vote requiring a simple majority, with 10 active members, at least 5 must vote; if 5 vote, there must be 3 affirmative votes.
 If there are 3 active members, at least 2 must vote; if 2 vote there must be 2 affirmative votes.

-## 3. How We Work.
+## 3. How We Work

 **3.1.
 Openness**.
 Participation is open to anyone who is directly and materially affected by the activity in question.
 There shall be no undue financial barriers to participation.